 The village was built in the early 1900’s by Viscount Lord Leverhulme, philanthropist, ‘soap king’ and Freemason.
-He was one of the most successful UK businessmen who created the first global company to be established here.
-His strict upbringing and benevolent attitude to those around him helped create Lever Brothers which specialised in producing soap products.
-He created the Port Sunlight village to house and educate his workers at a time when many others gave scant regard to the welfare of its employees.
+He was one of the most successful UK businessmen who created the first global company to be established in the United Kingdom.
+His strict upbringing and benevolent attitude to those around him helped create Lever Brothers which specialized in producing soap products.
+He created the Port Sunlight village to house, educate and to take his own work force out of poverty.
+At a time when many others gave scant regard to the welfare of its employees.

-Upon arrival the brethren accompanied by their good ladies met with President Allan Shields and then had a coffee in the museum cafe before taking a tour of the museum, one of the houses and watching a 20 minute film show which gave a very informative summary of Leverhulme’s upbringing and the story behind how he formed Lever Brothers.
+Upon arrival the brethren accompanied by their good ladies met with the current MAMR President Allan Shields for coffee in the museum cafe before taking a tour of the museum, one of the houses and watching a 20 minute film show which gave a very informative summary of Leverhulme’s upbringing in Bolton and the story behind how he formed Lever Brothers.

-While much the Masonic collection is on public view some is currently being collated and prepared by curator David Moffat, who was on hand to show the members of MAMR some of the treasures.
+While some of the Masonic collection is on public view, many items are currently being collated and prepared by curator David Moffat, who was on hand to show the members of MAMR some of the treasures.

 They were able to view old manuscripts, aprons, collars as well as charging glasses and ceramics.
-An hour was spent looking at these wonderful artefacts that at the moment are not on public view a rare opportunity for research for which Dave was thanked.
+An hour was spent looking at these wonderful artifacts that at the moment are not on public view a rare opportunity for continued research for which Dave was thanked.